 When To Teach Your Kids

 The average child should be ready to learn about basic finances at around age ten.
-Of course some kids are ready earlier and others later.
+Of course, some kids are ready earlier and others later.
 The best way to teach a child about money is an allowance system.
 This way, your kid is not just being lectured about spending and saving, they are practicing and experimenting with saving, spending, and budgeting.
 And using visual tools, like play money and a kid-friendly chore chart can make this a fun, engaging activity rather than a painful slog.

 Setting Up An Allowance